safe-network-explained/safe-network-explained.github.io/_posts/2017-09-07-architecture.markdown

 ## Conclusion

-The SAFE network is an autonomous network for reliable storage and retrieval of data.
-Combined with a messaging system it forms a secure and private alternative to much of the existing infrastructure of the internet.
+The SAFE network is an autonomous network for reliable data storage and communications.
+The combination of a robust data storage and messaging system forms a secure and private alternative to much of the existing infrastructure of the internet.

 Data is stored efficiently and reliably on the network using content addressable resource identifiers and self encryption.